philc/vimium/README.md

     zL      scroll all the way right
     v       enter visual mode; use p/P to paste-and-go, use y to yank V       enter visual line mode
+    R       Hard reload the page (skip the cache)

 Vimium supports command repetition so, for example, hitting `5t` will open 5 tabs in rapid succession. `<Esc>` (or `<c-[>`) will clear any partial commands in the queue and will also exit